megaease/easeagent/doc/development-guide.md

 ### Points
 `Points` implementation defines methods to be enhanced and if a dynamic private member with access methods for that member are added to the instance of matched classes.
+When there is only one methodmatcher in the return set of `getMethodMather()`, the qualifer value defaults to 'default', and there is no need to explicitly assign a value.
 When there are multiple methods in a matched class that require enhancement with different interceptors, a qualifier needs to be assigned to each `MethodMatcher` as the keyword used by different interceptors to bind.

 To decouple from ByteBuddy, `ClassMatcher` and `Methodmatcher` are wrapped with reference to the DSL of **ByteBuddy**.